Mariners vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- Based on this game's moneyline, the Mariners' implied win probability is 53.5%.
+- Seattle has entered 17 games this season as the underdog by +100 or more and is 8-9 in those contests.

+- Bookmakers have implied with the moneyline set for this matchup that the Mariners have a 50% chance of pulling out a win.

-- Seattle has played in 85 games with an over/under set, and have combined with its opponents to go over the total 43 times (43-40-2).
+- Seattle and its opponents have gone over the total this season in 43 of its 86 opportunities.

+- In 14 games with a line this season, the Mariners have a mark of 4-10-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!